SarahBehanzin/Appli_ChuckNorrisJokes/README.md

 This project allowed us to develop our skills in Kotlin but also in Java as it is a similar language.
 It allowed us to understand and know how to develop an Android application in Kotlin and to learn a lot of the features we have at our disposal.

 ## Areas for improvement <a name="p6"/>

+* We can improve the user interface like the screen rotation.
+* Additional features can be added, such as a button to share or save jokes